In the Zone (song)

 "In the Zone" is a song by Puerto Rican recording artist Ivy Queen featuring Haitian rapper Wyclef Jean.
 It was composed by Queen, Jean, Deborah Castillero, Aaron King and Omar Navarro and released on February 9, 1999, as the lead single from her second studio album The Original Rude Girl (1998).
 The song is a hip hop track.

 The collaboration with Wyclef Jean helped elevate Ivy Queen's status and expose her to American audiences.
 An accompanying music video was also shot and released.
 It was directed by Jeff Kennedy and produced by George Barnes.
 A remix version was also recorded and included on the album featuring extra verses from both Queen and Jean.
 The song managed to chart at number 38 on the Billboard Rhythmic Top 40.

 Background

 In 1998, while Wyclef Jean was touring Puerto Rico, Ivy Queen attended one of his concerts.
 Wyclef then sent an invitation for fans to come up on stage if they thought they could flow.
-With encouragement from friends, Queen gained the courage to step up on stage and do her thing.
-Needless to say her singing and rapping ability amazed Wyclef enough that later they collaborated on a track in the studio, thus "In The Zone" was born.
+With encouragement from friends, Queen gained the courage to go up on stage.
+Her singing and rapping ability amazed Wyclef and they collaborated on a track in the studio, thus "In The Zone" was born.